 Whether it’s an aging population, a hospital closure, or the innovative departure of a community’s only family doctor or dentist, rural Georgians respond with ideas and new partnerships, and demonstrate what is possible when communities come together to address these critical health issues.

 HealthTecdl is dedicated to enhancing the capacity of rural communities to achieve greater health equity.
 This includes efforts to address the structure, delivery, and financing of local healthcare; elimination of disparities in health outcomes and healthcare; and efforts to address the underlying social determinants of health.
 You’ll find that our programs are packed with information in support of The Two Georgias Initiative.
-To learn more about the Initiative and funding opportunities, click here.
+To learn more about the Initiative, click here.